3fon3fonov/exostriker/README.md

 What is to be implemented:

-* Transit modeling.
+* Transit modeling (soon to be included)
 * Combined modeling of data (Transit + RV + Astrometry +  GP/Moving avarage modeling, at once).
 * Variouse of minimization/sampling methods.
 * Some more GUI plots and plot functionality.
-* GUI accsess to parameter limits and priors.
+* GUI accsess to parameter limits and priors (there, but not connected with RVmod, yet)
-* More Swift/N-body integrators and dynamical analisys tools.
 * Many minor glitches and bugs to be fixed.
-* See also "focus_matrix_TBFixed.doc".
+* For more detailed TBD list see: "focus_matrix_TBFixed.doc".

 If you use this tool and you find a bug or a problem, please report it!